On the Krein-Rutman theorem and beyond: Existence through a stationary problem approach

 \begin{enumerate}[label={\bf(HS1)},itemindent=14mm,leftmargin=0mm,itemsep=1mm] \item there exists a splitting $\LL = \AA + \BB$ such that $\BB-\alpha$ is invertible for any $\alpha \ge \kappa_0$ and \beqn \VV (\alpha) := \sum_{i=0}^{N-1} (\RR_\BB(\alpha) \AA)^i \RR_\BB(\alpha), \quad \WW(\alpha) := (\RR_\BB(\alpha) \AA)^N, \eeqn are bounded in $\BBB(X)$ uniformly with respect to $\alpha \ge \kappa_0$ and for some $N \ge 1$, where we recall that $\RR_\BB(\alpha) := (\alpha-\BB)^{-1}$ is the resolvent of $\BB$. \end{enumerate}

 We first present a result also based on a strong compactness property which is assumed to hold however at the level of the resolvent operator.
-We will be able to use that result in most of the applications.
+It turns out that we will be able to use that result in most of the applications.

 \begin{lem} (1) We assume \ref{H1}-\ref{H2}-\ref{HS1} and there exists $N \ge 1$ such that \beqn \WW(\alpha) \hbox{ is strongly compact locally uniformly on } \alpha \ge \kappa_0, \eeqn in the sense that if $ \alpha_n \to \alpha$, $\alpha_n \ge \kappa_0$, and $(g_n)$ is a bounded sequence in $X$, then there exist $f \in X$ and a subsequence $(g_{n_k})$ such that $\WW(\alpha_{n_k}) g_{n_k} \to f$ strongly in $X$.
 Then condition \ref{H3} holds.